prometheus-lua/Prometheus/readme.txt

+Known Bugs:
+    Lua 5.2+ _ENV does not work

+Info:
     Tables Constructors are treated the way they are in LuaU, meaning that every Value will be assigned in the order it programmed
-The Compiler does only support 64-bit doubles and 32-bit integers -> 64 bit Integer Literals will be converted to doubles